opnsense/docs/source/manual/proxy.rst

 ----------------
 The transparent mode means all request will be diverted to the proxy without any configuration on your client.
-Transparent mode works very well with unsecured http requests, however with secured (SSL) https connection the proxy will become a man-in-the-middle as the client will "talk" to the proxy and the proxy will encrypt the traffic with its master key that the client is required to trust.
+Transparent mode works very well with unsecured http requests, however with secured (SSL) HTTPS connection the proxy will become a man-in-the-middle as the client will "talk" to the proxy and the proxy will encrypt the traffic with its master key that the client is required to trust.

-While we do not encourage the use of https in transparent mode, this feature is scheduled for release in version 16.7.
+While we do not encourage the use of HTTPS in transparent mode, this feature is scheduled for release in version 16.7.

 ..
 Warning::